vinniny/spec2rtl/README.md

 ## CI/CD
 GitHub Actions runs lint → check → `ai-verify` → synth → `ai-synth` → formal → dashboards/badge.
 Reports and AI advice are uploaded as build artifacts and the coverage badge embedded in this README is refreshed automatically.

+## Contributing & License
+- Follow the steps in [CONTRIBUTING.md](CONTRIBUTING.md) to reproduce the smoke flow and keep regenerated artifacts consistent.
+- This template is released under the [MIT License](LICENSE).

 ## Contribution Guidelines
 - **Keep spec and artifacts in sync** – run `make spec2tests` whenever you touch `docs/spec.md`; commit the regenerated files under `verification/`.